cyniphile/singlecell-kaggle/README.md

 - Dna and Rna expression could be passed through [Unirep](https://github.com/ElArkk/jax-unirep) as a form of dimensionality reduction
 - Someone notes that most of the donors are male, but one is female.
 Brainstorm other characteristics and features to extract
+- Since we are working with count data (albeit normalized), I'm thinking poisson regression might lend a more powerful prior.
+- Make sure to account for promoter regions/transcription factors as genes